 Do: Always Provide a Call to Action

 With any marketing, you only have the attention of your audience for a short period.
-You need to make the most out of this time.
-Ideally, therefore, your advertisement will prompt your audience to immediately take action.
+Therefore, you need to make the most out of this time and ensure your audience is taking immediate action .

 At Eduprise, we favour paid social media marketing, in part, because you can include a direct link to school admissions pages as a direct link.
-This way, you can get interested parents halfway towards submitting an application with only one click.
+This way, you can get interested parents halfway towards submitting an application in just one click.

 Do: Have a Plan